Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/shared_resources_deployment_azure.md

 ## Step 2: Add a shared resources pipeline in Azure DevOps

-YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the shared resources, named `de-shared-resources.yml` is configured in the [de_workloads/shared_resources](https://github.com/amido/stacks-azure-data/tree/main/de_workloads/shared_resources).
+The default shared resources for the Stacks Data Platform are found under [de_workloads/shared_resources](https://github.com/amido/stacks-azure-data/tree/main/de_workloads/shared_resources).
+This directory contains a YAML file `de-shared-resources.yml` containing a template Azure DevOps CI/CD pipeline for building and deploying the shared resources.
 This YAML file should be added as the definition for a new pipeline in Azure DevOps.

 1. Sign-in to your Azure DevOps organization and go to your project
 2. Go to Pipelines, and then select **New pipeline**
 3. Name the new pipeline, e.g. `de-shared-resources`
 4. For the pipeline definition, specify the YAML file in the project repository feature branch (`de-shared-resources.yml`) and save
-5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the pipeline YMAL.
+5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the pipeline YAML.
 Under each variable group, go to 'Pipeline permissions' and add the pipeline.

 ## Step 3: Deploy shared resources in non-production environment